YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPIP Error: MUPIP EXTRACT cannot run because the database file ffff might contain spanning nodes or be partially encrypted with a particular key.
 Proceeding on a live database in such situation could result in data corruption.

 Action: Reformat the data to contain no spanning nodes, let MUPIP REORG -ENCRYPT complete (re)encryption of the database, or reissue the MUPIP EXTRACT command with a -FREEZE qualifier to acquire stand-alone access for the duration of the procedure.
 As a final resort, use an -OVERRIDE qualifier to proceed on a live database that either contains spanning nodes or is undergoing (re)encryption.
-YottaDB LLC highly discourages using the -OVERRIDE qualifier unless the database is quiescent.
+YottaDB highly discourages using the -OVERRIDE qualifier unless the database is quiescent.

 ------------------------
 EXTRIOERR